1967 Australian referendum (Aboriginals): Amendments to the Constitution

-The amendment gave the Commonwealth parliament power to make "special laws" with respect to Aborigines living in a state; the parliament already had unfettered power in regard to territories under section 122 of the Constitution.
-The intent was that this new power for the Commonwealth would be used only beneficially, though the High Court decision in Kartinyeri v Commonwealth, was that the 1967 amendment did not impose such a restriction and the power could be used to the detriment of an identified race.
-The Hindmarsh Island bridge controversy, and the Northern Territory Intervention are two circumstances where the post-1967 race power has arguably been used in this way.
+The amendment gave the Commonwealth parliament power to make "special laws" with respect to Aboriginal People living in a state; the parliament already had unfettered power in regard to territories under section 122 of the Constitution.

 Section 127 was wholly removed.
 Headed "Aborigines not to be counted in reckoning population", it had read:

 The Constitution required the calculation of "the people" for several purposes in sections 24, 89, 93 and 105.
 Section 89 related to the imposition of uniform customs duties and operated until 1901.
 Section 93 related to uniform custom duties after being imposed by section 89 and operated until 1908.
 Section 105 related to taking over state debts and was superseded by section 105A inserted in the Constitution in 1929 following the 1928 referendum.
-Accordingly, in 1967 only section 24 in relation to the House of Representatives had any operational importance to section 127.
+Accordingly, in 1967, only section 24 in relation to the House of Representatives had any operational importance to section 127.

 Section 24 "requires the membership of the House of Representatives to be distributed among the States in proportion to the respective numbers of their people".
 The number of people in section 24 is calculated using the latest statistics of the Commonwealth which are derived from the census.
 Section 51(xi) of the Constitution enabled the Parliament to make laws for "census and statistics" and it exercised that power to pass the Census and Statistics Act 1905.